dascentral/dotfiles/README.md

 ## Introduction
 dotfiles is a series of customizations that help me personalize my system.

 The notion of creating such a repo is not my own.
 Initially I forked a repo from [Zack Holman](https://github.com/holman/dotfiles) but quickly realized I did not understand much of what was going on.
-So instead of simply copying his work and customizing it for my use, I decided to start from scratch and slowly add functionality so that I could better understand what Zack or others have done.
+So instead of simply copying his work, I decided to start from scratch and slowly add functionality so that I could better understand what Zack or others have done.

 No doubt many of the conventions leveraged were inspired by or copied directly from Zack's repo.
 Credit where credit is due.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zack's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## Repository Contents
 Rather than exhaustively list the applications or software that is installed within this README, I have tried to add comments to the scripts that live within this repository.

 It is likely easiest for you to browse contents of the repo to better understand what is accomplished via the installation script.

 ## Resources & Inspiration
 The following articles and repositories may provide inspiration as you setup your own dotfiles repository.

 ### Articles